-In the upstream direction, if Idp-over-rsvp on the LSP is disabled from Dut-A to Dut-C (Idp-over-rsvp exclude), the FEC is signaled upwards using the LSP.
-This is because it is a shortcut-based LSP and the Idp-over-rsvp disable configuration has no effect on it.
+In the upstream direction, if LDP over RSVP on the LSP is disabled (Idp-over-rsvp command) from Dut-A to Dut-C, the FEC is signaled upwards using the LSP.
+This is because it is a shortcut-based LSP and the disabled Idp-over-rsvp configuration has no effect on it.

-In the downstream direction, if Idp-over-rsvp on the LSP is disabled from Dut-C to Dut-A, the bindings are removed on Dut-C even if the tunnel is a shortcut tunnel.
+In the downstream direction, if the LDP over RSVP on the LSP is disabled from Dut-C to Dut-A, the bindings are removed on Dut-C even if the tunnel is a shortcut tunnel.